Shape of You: Commercial performance

 "Shape of You" debuted at number one on the UK Singles Chart on 13 January 2017, selling 227,000 combined units in its first week and becoming Sheeran's third UK number one.
 Sheeran also debuted at number two with the song "Castle on the Hill", making him the first artist in UK chart history to debut in the top two positions simultaneously.
 It spent 13 consecutive weeks at number one, and a further week at the top after a week's interruption by Harry Styles' "Sign of the Times".
-In July 2017, the song reached 184 million in streams, making it the most-streamed song in the UK of all time.
+In July 2017, the song reached 184 million in streams, making it the most-streamed song in the UK of all time until November 2022, when it was overtaken by Lewis Capaldi's "Someone You Loved".
 It was the nation's highest selling and most streamed track of 2017 with 787,000 copies sold and 248 million streams throughout the year, to produce a combined sales of 3.2 million.
 In September 2020, the track was certified eight-times platinum by the British Phonographic Industry (BPI).
 "Shape of You" is Sheeran's best-selling single in the UK with total sales of 5.09 million units as of July 2021, according to the Official Charts Company.